alkaloge/Suu_Stat/README.md

 ./CreateWorkspaces.py --mass all --batch
 ```

-## Creating workspaces for HIG18-023 analysis

-To enable comparison with the published HIG-18-023 analysis, corresponding datacards and workspaces need to be also created.
-It is done using bash script [CombineCards_HIG18023.bash](https://github.com/raspereza/AZh/blob/main/combine/CombineCards_HIG18023.bash).
-Workspaces for the HIG-18-023 analysis will be put in folders `HIG-18-023/$mass`.

 ## Checking shapes and systematic variations of MC templates

 Shapes and systematic variations of MC templates can be plotted with macro [CheckTemplate.py](https://github.com/raspereza/AZh/blob/main/combine/CheckTemplate.py) with the following arguments